 Microsoft has announced rolling out of Skype group video calling feature in mobile phone and tablet.
 Last month the instant messaging and video calling platform rolled out the beta version for the pre-registered users – based on the feedback the company fine-tuned the experience.

 The new feature will be available for calling on iPhone, iPad and Android phones and tablets in Western Europe and North America starting from today and expects to complete the roll-out in these regions over next week.
-The company in a blog post says, the feature will be available worldwide in March.
+The company in a blog post says the feature will be available worldwide in March.

-Now Skype group video calling is available in all the platforms – desktop, mobile and tablet.
-In the new version Skype will allow to add upto 25 people in a group call increased from 5 people and they can experience the HD quality video giving more natural feel of the call.
+Now Skype group video calling is available in all the platforms – desktop, mobile, and tablet.
+In the new version Skype will allow adding up to 25 people in a group call increased from 5 people and they can experience the HD quality video giving the more natural feel of the call.